Mirebeau/HamiltonFastMarching/Interfaces/PythonHFM/Readme.txt

 Important : Be careful to use the same version of python (2 or 3) for compiling the library and executing the scripts.
 Failing to do results in the following error message (if compiling with python2 and executing scripts with python3)
-ImportError: dynamic module does not define module export function (PyInit_PythonHFM_AllBase)
+ImportError: dynamic module does not define module export function (PyInit_PythonHFM_Isotropic2)

 --------- Remarks on linking with python3 on Apple -------
 By default, boost-python links with python2, and the python refers to python2, on this platform.